Criminal Record Search "Best Practice"

 - If an alternate Valid Telephone Number is not located, 24 hours following a fourth Valid Attempt, by Quality Assurance, order will be closed or placed On Hold

-Orders may remain open in excess of the 24 hours following aforementioned third Valid Attempt, if warranted under the following situations:
+Orders may remain open over the 24 hours following the aforementioned third Valid Attempt if warranted under the following situations:

 - On Hold per Client request

 - Institution temporarily closed (e.g. holiday school closing)

 - ETA of results provided by Verifying Party

 - Verifying Party contact is sick/on vacation or has indicated a delay in retrieving results